Raptyyy/rapty_ac_vr_guide/README.md

 > The Resolution in Content Manager > Settings > Video does NOT affect VR image quality.

 ## 2.2.
 VR Reprojection
-In basic sense, reprojection will reduce the load on your system by halving the amount of rendered frames in the game, and extrapolating the other frames to keep the experience smooth.
-As an example a headset that is set to run at 90Hz would require 90 fps, but with reprojection it would only require 45fps.
+Reprojection reduces system load by halving the needed amount of rendered frames and extrapolating the rest to maintain a smooth experience.
-However reprojection can potentially cause various issues like image artifacts, latency / input delay and stuttering.
-Generally most VR users choose to disable Reprojection.
+For example - a 90Hz headset would need only 45fps with reprojection instead of 90fps.
+However, it may cause artifacts, input delay, or stuttering.

 - **Oculus / Meta** headsets you can disable it in the [Oculus Debug Tool](https://smartglasseshub.com/oculus-debug-tool/) with the PC Asynchronous Spacewarp setting.
 - **Steam VR** headsets you can disable it in SteamVR settings (Video > Motion Smoothing).